 If you look closely, you will also see suffering.

 Some of the needs that are quick to meet the eye include homelessness, prostitution, child labor, and of course, poverty.
-If you look a little closer, you start to see some of the deeper root issues of unsafe home situations or unhealthy families, meaning some children grow up in environments that are not conducive to a happy, healthy childhood, leading them down roads that no child should have to walk.
+If you look a little closer, you start to see some of the deeper root issues of unsafe home situations or unhealthy families, as well as generational poverty, meaning many children grow up in environments that are not conducive to a happy, healthy childhood, leading them down roads that no child should have to walk.